dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

         └── yolo-v2-tiny-tf.json
 ```

-## 5. Run Pipeline with New Model
-### Check that images contains the new model and pipeline
-As the LVA API does not support model or pipeline queries, start the container with an interactive shell and check that expected model and pipeline are present.
+Check that expected model and pipeline are present in the built image:

 ```bash
 $ docker run -it --entrypoint /bin/bash video-analytics-serving:0.4.1-dlstreamer-edge-ai-extension
 vaserving@82dd59743ca3:~$ ls models